draber/what-type-is-it/README.md

 ### Importing

-You can import all functionality at once if you want to, but this means importing loads of things you won't need.
+You can import all functionality at once if you want to, but this means importing loads of things you might not need.
 Sure, treeshaking can make up for this but you can control things as well, the choice is yours.

 ```javascript
 // Import 'whats-the-type' if you have a bunch of different types to check.
 This imports all functions at once.